dev-diaries/web/_social-posts/javascript-linting-and-fixing.md

 image: /assets/images/.gif
 excerpt: "As javascript matures there have been a proliferation of linting tools that can help improve the state of your codebase."
 date: 2019-06-24
-categories: [advanced, javascript, linting]
+categories: [advanced, javascript, linting, eslint, tslint, prettier]
 instagram-id: BzFaWh9Cvbu
 docs:
 ---
 {:.center}
 # {{ page.title }}